 Prizes vary between the major sites, there are some that will pay $100 for a win but keep in mind this is 1st place with thousands of entrants.
 You are more likely to cash for $3 for 5 hours work.
 The truth is there is not much money to be won from freeroll poker.

 There are some more lucrative weekly and monthly freerolls that are offered to players who build up enough loyalty points, however, this involves playing for actual cash to be eligible.

 Freerolls are not ideal for someone interested in earning or learning quickly.
 It is perfect if you don’t know the rules and have lots of time.
 Move all in, embrace the madness and learn the basics at the same time.
 If you actually want to learn and play well, you need to get experience playing for money.
 There are lots of micro stakes cash games and tournaments available online.
 You can invest as little as $25 starting out and it is plenty to play with and gain experience.

 To learn how to play poker, read our Texas Hold’em cheat sheet with free download available.
-If you’re worried about losing money, I recommend starting off at a softer poker site like Unibet first.
-Read our Unibet Poker Review for more information.
+If you’re worried about losing money, I recommend starting off at a softer poker site like Coral first.
+Read our full Coral review for more information.
 Please also remember to exercise good bankroll management and gamble responsibly too.

 Want to learn poker cheaply?
 Sign up to our Poker Training Video membership.
-Use discount code “FREE10” to get 10% discount in our store.
+Trial our service for free.